jquard/jquard/README.md

 - **Authentication** — supports Devise authentication; Jquard restyles its screens to match the panel.
 - **Generators** that magically turns a model into a working resource in one command.

-No JavaScript build step, no Tailwind config in your app.
-Jquard ships its own compiled CSS.

 ## Requirements

 - Rails 8.0 or newer
 - Ruby 3.2 or newer
-- Hotwire (`turbo-rails`, included with new Rails apps)

 ## Getting started